 Besides the ones above, Augustiner-Festhalle is considered the one with the best beer (served from barrels), Hofbräu Festzelt is well known for getting crowded and full of tourists, similar to Löwenbräu-Festhalle.

-It is perfectly fine if you do not want to dress up.
+It is perfectly fine if you do not want to dress up, but avoid cheap/fake dresses, as it would be better to go casual.
 If you want to do it, be ready to spend at least €100.
 Locals normally take the clothes seriously and spend a lot of money on them.

 Traditional Bavarian dress for men includes: